learn-js/learnjs-01-introduction/book.md

+# In-depth with Node.js

+This chapter is currently a work in progress.

 # Introduction to git & GitHub

 Developing websites and applications without using git is equivalent to writing in Microsoft Word without ever saving your work.